veeto

 Key Takeaways

-• Requires utilities to provide building energy usage data within four weeks of an owner's request.
+• Requires utilities to provide aggregated data within four weeks of a request.

 Get Involved